Corpus of Electronic Texts Edition: G105007

 Normalization

 The electronic text represents the edited text in line with CELT practice.
-Text in Latin/English is marked as such.
+Text in Latin/English is marked.
 Normal CELT conventions have been applied in regard to text divisions, word segmentation, and capitalization in proper names.
 Some typographical errors in the translation are corrected using corr, with the original spelling retained in its sic attribute.

 Quotation